 He is the writer/narrative designer of RetroMania Wrestling on Steam, PlayStation, Nintendo Switch, and Xbox and has written and designed many other video games.
-He serves as an Associate Professor at the University of St. Thomas where he has taught creative writing, video games, and Italian film.
-He lives with his wife in St. Paul and can be reached via Twitter.
+He served as a Freelance Localization Editor for NIS America on Trails to Azure and is currently an Associate Professor at the University of St. Thomas where he teaches creative writing, video games, and Italian film.
+He lives with his wife and Martin Scorsese the Cat in St. Paul and can be reached via Twitter.

 His short fiction has been nominated or shortlisted for the Pushcart Prize, Best of the Web, Best of the Net, and Wigleaf’s Top 50 [Very] Short Fictions.
 He won the Turow-Kinder Award in Fiction judged by Stewart O’ Nan, and his work has appeared in Indiana Review, Story Magazine, American Short Fiction, Paste, Kotaku, BOMB, The Rumpus, The American Book Review, and many other venues.
-He is the co-creator of the graphic novel, The Black List, and co-hosted The Jabsteps, a podcast about the NBA.
+He is the co-creator of the graphic novel, The Black List, and co-hosts The Jabsteps, a podcast about the NBA.
 His video games have been exhibited at WordPlay and BAR SK, and he has presented his work in Italy, Iceland, and elsewhere internationally.

 Visit his LinkedIn or get in touch at firstname.lastname@example.org.
 His work is represented by Andrianna deLone at CAA.